 Dr. Fedin joined the Heritage Valley Family Medicine Residency Program in 2010.
 She has a true passion for teaching with special interests in curriculum development, women’s health including prenatal and obstetrical care and preventive medicine.
 Dr. Fedin is married and has two young children.
 She enjoys reading, going on vacations and hosting parties or special events.

 Dr. Bell is a licensed psychologist and full time faculty member of the residency program.
 As director of the behavioral science curriculum, he trains resident physicians in behavioral medicine, disease prevention, communication and counseling skills, and recognition and treatment of psychological/psychiatric conditions.
-His recent research and publications have focused on psychological aspects of cancer and issues associated with psychotropic use in primary care.
+Recent research and clinical interests have focused on identifying effective models for integrating behavioral health and primary care medicine.

 Dr. Bell also keeps a practice as a psychologist specializing in treating children and adolescents.
-He resides with his wife and two daughters, who contribute to his understanding of the importance of family medicine.
+He is married and has two wonderful daughters.
 Favorite recreational pursuits include tennis and skiing.

 Dr. Dumpe graduated with a B.A. in psychology from Allegheny College in 1978 and earned his medical degree at Hahnemann Medical College in Philadelphia.
 He completed his specialty training in OB/GYN at the Western Pennsylvania Hospital in Pittsburgh in 1986, where he served as chief resident.